markc/bojax/README.md

 The above is for the actual posting page, for the summary in the index page we want a thumbnail that also links to the actual post.
-For this we use the below construct where the image and it's link are above the main heading and the `n5-owncloud` reference links to the actual image (which could be offsite).
+For this we use the below construct where the image and it's link are above the main heading and the `double_rainbow` reference links to the actual image, which could be offsite so they are still visible, for instance, in a Github repo.

     ###### 1 January 2014 on Personal Blog